snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 #### Analysis

 1. The radiologist creates an SUV ROI on the PACS.
-The PACS identifies multiple items with different values in the Sex parameter for Clinical Use Sequence (0010,xxx2), and prompts the radiologist to enter a value “M” or “F”.
+The PACS identifies multiple items with different values in the Sex Parameter for Clinical Use Sequence (0010,xxx2), and prompts the radiologist to enter a value “M” or “F”.

 2. The Dose Information Reporter collects the RDSR, without exception.

-3. The AI task performer parses the Sex parameter for Clinical Use Sequence (0010,xxx2) and identifies an Item with a Start DateTime (0010,xxx6) that matches the Patient's Birth Date (0010,0030), having a SPCU Code Sequence (0010,xxx9) of (Sup233-01, DCM, Female typical parameter).
+3. The AI task performer parses the Sex Parameter for Clinical Use Sequence (0010,xxx2) and identifies an Item with a Start DateTime (0010,xxx6) that matches the Patient's Birth Date (0010,0030), having a SPCU Code Sequence (0010,xxx9) of (Sup233-01, DCM, Female typical parameter).
 The algorithm processes the images, applying female reference values, and transfers evidence documents to the PACS.

 Note: Sex at birth is required to determine reference values for AI and non-AI machine algorithms in various domains, such as cardiology and neurology.